A Comprehensive Evaluation of YOLO-based Deer Detection Performance on Edge Devices: Introduction

+Repellents have also been widely studied, particularly for deer \citep{elHani1995}.
+While chemical or odor-based repellents can reduce browsing pressure, they typically degrade quickly after exposure to rain, wind, or sun and therefore require frequent reapplication.
+Overall, these approaches are largely \textit{reactive} rather than \textit{proactive}, addressing the problem only after damage has occurred.
+They are often unsustainable in the long term and may cause unnecessary stress, injury, or mortality to wildlife, raising ethical as well as ecological concerns \citep{dubois2017international}.

-Sustainable wildlife management that actively prevents deer from entering farms without lethal measures represents a foundational solution to these challenges \citep{abed2025iot, currepotential2024}.
-Future systems can leverage advanced computer vision and deep learning techniques, most notably YOLO models \citep{terven2023comprehensive}, to achieve highly accurate and real-time identification of deer presence and movement \citep{alertsystemsika2024}.
-Detailed outputs, such as the location of deer within an image or enhanced segmentation masks, can then trigger tailored, dynamic deterrents including species-specific sound or light emissions, or autonomous maneuvers by UAVs and UGVs \citep{roca2024}.
+Sustainable wildlife management that actively prevents deer from entering farms represents a foundational solution to these challenges \citep{abed2025iot, currepotential2024}.
+Future systems can leverage advanced computer vision and deep learning techniques, most notably You Only Look Once (YOLO) models \citep{terven2023comprehensive}, to achieve highly accurate and real-time identification of deer presence and movement \citep{alertsystemsika2024}.
+Detailed outputs, such as the location of deer within an image or enhanced segmentation masks, can then trigger tailored, dynamic deterrents including species-specific sound or light emissions, or autonomous maneuvers by Unmanned Aerial Vehicles (UAVs) and Unmanned ground Vehicles (UGVs) \citep{roca2024}.
 A common design pattern in emerging research involves a hierarchical process in which initial motion detection, often through Passive Infrared (PIR) sensors, activates more sophisticated vision-based models for animal detection.
-For example, \cite{GeerthikAnimalDeterrenceIOT} integrated a convolutional neural network (CNN) to identify animals, which then activated non-lethal deterrents such as ultrasonic sounds, flashing lights, or sprinklers.
+For example, \cite{GeerthikAnimalDeterrenceIOT} integrated a Convolutional Neural Network (CNN) to identify animals, which then activated non-lethal deterrents such as ultrasonic sounds, flashing lights, or sprinklers.
 Similarly, \cite{mishra2024smart} employed a PIR sensor to trigger a Recurrent Convolutional Neural Network (R-CNN), which in turn activated species-specific ultrasonic frequencies to mitigate habituation.
 More advanced systems have also been developed for other species.
 For instance, \cite{SinghRepellent} designed a wild boar deterrent system that uses YOLOv5n \citep{jocher2020ultralytics} to confirm presence before escalating deterrents from ultrasonic sound to predator scent (wolf urine) and vocalizations.